A Modern Theory of Cross-Validation through the Lens of Stability: Central Limit Theorems For Cross-Validation

 \begin{remark} In most applications, it is reasonable to assume that there exists a pair of positive constants $(\underline{c},\bar c)$ such that

 for all $n$.
 For example, in regression problems, the lower bound corresponds to the aleatoric uncertainty that comes from the observation noise, and cannot be reduced by the prediction function.
-The upper bound usually corresponds the parameter space and the total variability of the random variables. \end{remark}
+The upper bound usually corresponds to the parameter space and the total variability of the random variables. \end{remark}

-As another consequence of \Cref{pro:4.1-var-approx}, one can expect to obtain a consistent estimate of $\sigma_{n_\tr}$ using the sample variance of $\{\ell(X_i,\D_{n,-k_i}):i\in[n]\}$ since the variance is contributed mostly by the evaluation point $X_i$. \begin{theorem}[Variance Estimation] Let
+As another consequence of \Cref{pro:4.1-var-approx}, one can expect to obtain a consistent estimate of $\sigma_{n_\tr}$ using the sample variance of $\{\ell(X_i,\D_{n,-k_i}):i\in[n]\}$ as the variance is mainly contributed by the evaluation point $X_i$. \begin{theorem}[Variance Estimation] Let

 In addition to the same condition as in \Cref{thm:4.1-clt-rand}, assume that $[\bar\ell_n(X_0)/\sigma_n]^2$ is uniformly integrable.
 Then

 \end{theorem} The additional uniform integrability assumption ensures that the sample variance of $\{\bar\ell_{n_\tr}(X_i):1\le i\le n\}$ is a consistent estimate of its population version.
 It can be satisfied under moment conditions, such as uniformly bounded $\|\bar\ell_n(X_0)/\sigma_n\|_{2+\delta}$ for any $\delta>0$. \begin{proof} [Proof of \Cref{thm:4.1-var-est}]